bitbit-gmbh/remove-duplicate-comments/readme.txt

 = How does the plugin identify duplicates? =

-Comments are considered duplicates if they have exactly the same content (comment_content field).
-The comment author, date, or other metadata doesn't matter - only the text content is compared.
+Comments are considered duplicates if they have exactly the same content (comment_content field) AND appear on the same post.
+The comment author, date, or other metadata doesn't matter - only the text content and the post ID are compared.
+This ensures that the same comment text on different posts is NOT considered a duplicate.

 = Which comment is kept when duplicates are found? =